gamaliel-ai/gamaliel-prompts/README.md

 **Your Questions.
 Biblical Answers.
 Open Source.**

+> **⚠️ Note: We are in Early Development**
+>
+> This project is currently under early development.
+We expect many changes as we refine our approach, prompt engineering, and theological frameworks.
+We will begin actively engaging with contributors, accepting PRs, and expanding community involvement once the project matures and stabilizes.
+Thank you for your patience and understanding during this research phase.

-Gamaliel Prompts is the open-source heart of the [Gamaliel.ai](https://gamaliel.ai) project—a next-generation, AI-powered Bible study companion.
-This repository contains all the prompt templates, user profiles, and theological guardrails that power the biblical reasoning and transparency of the Gamaliel system.
+Gamaliel Prompts is the open-source heart of the [Gamaliel.ai](https://gamaliel.ai) project—a free, AI-powered Bible study companion.
+This repository contains all the prompt templates, user and partner profiles, and theological guardrails that power the biblical reasoning and transparency of the Gamaliel system.

 ## Vision & Mission